forta-network/docs/docs/quickstart.md

 # Quick start

+This guide will explore the basics of creating a Forta Agent project.
 To initialize a Forta Agent project, you can use the `forta-agent` CLI tool:

 ```bash
 $ mkdir my-new-agent